CK Travels

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-From the newly opened bars and restaurants beneath London Victoria’s Nova building (quite the skyscraper) to the eclectic Ecclestone Yard and nearby Instagram hotspot Peggy Porschen’s cupcakes (insanely pink), here is the very best of things to do near Victoria Station in central London in 2023:
+From the newly opened bars and restaurants beneath London Victoria’s Nova building to the eclectic Ecclestone Yard to ‘pretty in pink’ Peggy Porschen’s cupcakes, here are the top things to do near Victoria Station in central London in 2024:

 Things to do near Victoria Station in London